hzget/hzget.github.io/notes/english/abstract.md

 Americans treat death as a problem to be solved, which is costly and unsustainable for the society, as well as ineffective and painful for the patients.
-The nation should fund more research on humbler therapies that could improve people's lives.
+Instead, the nation should fund more research on humbler therapies that could improve people's lives.